yumimobi/Developer-doc/Yumi Platform Annotation/Oneway .md

     From [Oneway APP](https://developer.oneway.mobi/#/app), choose your APP, you can find your Placement ID on this page.

-3. Account
+3. Email

    You will find your Account under [Oneway Profile -User Profile](https://developer.oneway.mobi/#/profile?tabIdx=0).
-Your Account will be labled as "Email" on this page.
+You will find your Email on this page.

 4. API Key

     You will find your API Key under  [Oneway Profile -User Profile](https://developer.oneway.mobi/#/profile?tabIdx=0).

-5. Account Currency
+5. Currency

-   On the [Oneway Profile -Financial Profile page](https://developer.oneway.mobi/#/profile?tabIdx=1) , your Account Currency will be labled as "Currency" on this page.
+   On the [Oneway Profile -Financial Profile page](https://developer.oneway.mobi/#/profile?tabIdx=1), you will find your Currency on this page.